 Resource Centres

 The Resource Centre is defined to be the smallest resource administration domain in an e-Infrastructure.
 It can be either localised or geographically distributed.
 It provides a minimum set of local or remote IT Services compliant to well-defined IT Capabilities necessary to make resources accessible to Users.
-Access is granted by exposing common interfaces to Users [GLO].
+Access is granted by exposing common interfaces to Users [GLO to be defined].